alexandruGheorghiu94/raspberrypi_Projects/Action camera/README.md

 * Opening a terminal
 * typing sudo nano /etc/rc.local
 * adding at the end of the script but not after the exit 0 line the following line: sudo python3 /home/pi/Desktop/script.py &.

+## Hooking everything up together
+To be continued....